Simple Queue Service (SQS)

 Getting started

-$ awslocal sqs create-queue --queue-name sample-queue
+$ awslocal sqs create-queue --queue-name localstack-queue

 $ awslocal sqs list-queues